24K Magic (album): Recording

 In August 2016, the album entered the mixing stage.
-Romanian-American mixing engineer Serban Ghenea had to return to the early stages of his career as an R&B and hip hop engineer, to come up with the "esthetic" for 24K Magic.
+Romanian-American mixing engineer Serban Ghenea had to return to his early career as an R&B and hip-hop engineer, to come up with the "esthetic" for 24K Magic.
 He explained, "the idea was to have a '90s R&B/hip-hop-influenced album, but with a modern sonic presentation".
-Moniz told they would felt great regarding a certain song and Mars wanted to "see if we can push it further" as he wanted 24K Magic to be "the foundation for his live show".
+Moniz told they would felt great regarding a certain song and Mars wanted to "push it further" as he wanted 24K Magic to be "the foundation for his live show".
 The singer would ask to imagine the songs being performed live, to know their feeling and if they were danceable.
-The engineer confessed they would start to work in the afternoon and spent 14 hours in the studio each day, with the album taking 22 months to record and once the writing stopped, the singer would "bounce ideas around the room and we'll start experimenting."
+The engineer confessed they would start to work in the afternoon and spent 14 hours in the studio each day, with the album taking 22 months to record and once the writing stopped, the singer would "bounce ideas around the room."
 He said Mars and his team were set to create an R&B album as "it's a part of who they are".
 Mars was close to the mixing process describing what he wanted for the album.